 Sometimes a gift of service can be the one most remembered.
 If you are a techie, helping a family member or friend with their problem computer or other appliance makes a truly appreciated gift.
 If you are good with fixing things around the house or gardening, then that works too.
 If decluttering is your skill, help beautify a home in a minimalist way.
 The gift of service is usually more time consuming than buying something from a store, yet is cherished more in the end.
 Be creative as everyone could use help with something.

-There is not one person I could think of who doesn’t enjoy gathering with the people they love during the holidays.
-I believe it is the most wonderful part of the holidays.
-Hosting a holiday party for friends and family is one of the best gifts to share with those you care about most.
+There is not one person I could think of who doesn’t enjoy gathering with the people they love.
+Hosting a party for friends and family is one of the best gifts to share with those you care about most.
+You don’t need to wait for a special occasion to have a party though.

 Giving Gifts to Minimalists